How an Annuity Works

 What Happens to An Annuity After Death?

-When someone is awarded an annuity through a structured settlement, they may receive payments for a specific time period or the rest of their life, depending on the terms of the settlement.
+When someone is awarded an annuity through a structured settlement, they may receive payments for a specific period or the rest of their life, depending on the terms of the settlement.
 Many of the terms of an annuity agreement can be negotiated and it is essential individuals learn about their options before they sign their agreement.

 In some cases, the arrangement can be set up so the beneficiary continues to receive payments just as the annuitant did before they died.
-Instead of annuity payments, the beneficiary could receive a lump sum payment that pays out the remainder of funds in the annuity account.
+Instead of annuity payments, the beneficiary could also receive a lump sum payment that pays out the remainder of funds in the annuity account.

 How Is the Beneficiary Chosen?